 Physical media: Manafon (Amazon)

 ‘I heard from a number of people that have followed one path or another, that they felt a sense of release/relief hearing that lyric.
 As if permission had been granted to call it all into question.
-It had to have that degree of the irrational, the petulance, to get across the degree of personal investment, anger and disillusionment.’
+It had to have that degree of the irrational, the petulance, to get across the degree of personal investment, anger and disillusionment.
+Not dissimilar to the kind of conversations you hear between divorcing couples.’
 David Sylvian, 2010